rickosborne/cascades/md/18-2-8-daybreak.md

 It was jammed, but a few kicks and yanks got it open.

 I grabbed two of the three dark green bottles from their shelf, along with the bright yellow masks tethered to them.
-I unraveled one, got the mask strap over my face, and got a blast of that stale smell as I twisted the knob open wide.
+I unraveled one, got the mask strap over my face, and got a blast of that stale metallic smell as I twisted the knob open wide.
 I did the same for Terry, though I had him hold his mask so I wouldn't have to drag elastic across that wound.

 The tail bucked beneath us, whipping Terry's head around.